 To her dismay, she saw birds and their chicks being flooded out of their marsh homes.
-Some of the birds escaped to roads and some were struck by cars.

-What pleased Tedesco, who is the executive director of The Wetlands Institute, was that some birds found refuge in the high grounds of several marsh islands that were recently restored with dredged sand and mud.
+Some of the birds escaped to the roads and some were struck by cars.
+What pleased Tedesco, Executive Director of The Wetlands Institute, was that some birds found refuge in the high grounds of several marsh islands recently restored with dredged sand and mud.

-These dredging and beneficial use projects are the result of a collaboration between the U.S. Army Corps of Engineers (USACE) North Atlantic Division and other agencies and organizations.
+These dredging and beneficial use projects are the result of a collaboration between the US Army Corps of Engineers, North Atlantic Division, and other agencies and organizations.
 The projects involve dredging critical navigation channels and using the sediment to restore vanishing bird habitats while also enhancing resilience for coastal communities.

 Beneficially using sand and mud is of increasing importance to USACE.

-"One of the Army Corps' primary missions is to dredge federal navigational waterways to ensure easy passage by vessels," said Rena Weichenberg, environmental team lead of North Atlantic Division's Planning and Policy Division.
-"Sand and mud sediment removed from the bottom of the waterways were often historically placed in permitted ocean disposal sites or confined disposal facilities.
-There has been a welcomed evolution towards USACE retaining sediment in the system, and beneficially using it to both protect people and to protect, restore and create aquatic and related habitats."
+"One of the Army Corps' primary missions is to dredge federal navigational waterways to ensure easy passage by vessels," says Rena Weichenberg, environmental team lead of the planning and policy division, North Atlantic Division.
+"Sand and mud sediment removed from the bottom of the waterways was often historically placed in permitted ocean disposal sites or confined disposal facilities.
+There has been a welcomed evolution toward USACE retaining sediment in the system, and beneficially using it to both protect people and to protect, restore, and create aquatic and related habitats."

-The following are two USACE projects taking advantage of dredged material within the North Atlantic Division.
+Following are two USACE projects taking advantage of dredged material within the North Atlantic Division.